zeallen/cp4/README.md

-# CP 3: Trivia Game
+# CP 4: Trivia Game

 This is a website to make trivia quizzes.
+It stores the questions on a database.